Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Preliminaries

-In the hyperbolic plane a disk of radius $r$ has an area of $2\pi(\cosh(r) - 1)$ and circumference $2\pi\sinh(r)$.
-Thus, the area and the circumference of such a disk grow exponentially with its radius.
+In the hyperbolic plane a disk of radius $r$ has an area of $2\pi(\cosh(r) - 1)$.
+That is, the area grows exponentially with the radius.
 In contrast, this growth is polynomial in Euclidean space.

-\subsection{Hyperbolic Random Graphs}
+\subparagraph{Hyperbolic Random Graphs.}

 Hyperbolic random graphs are obtained by distributing $n$ points independently and uniformly at random within a disk of radius $R$ and connecting any two of them if and only if their hyperbolic distance is at most $R$.
-See Figure~\ref{fig:graph-sectors-merged} (left) for an example.
-The disk radius $R$ (which matches the connection threshold) is given by $R = 2\log(n) + C$, where the constant $C \in \mathbb{R}$ depends on the average degree of the network, as well as the power-law exponent $\beta = 2\alpha + 1$ (for $\alpha \in (1/2, 1)$).
+See \Cref{fig:graph} for an example.
+The disk radius $R$ (which matches the connection threshold) is given by $R = 2\log(n) + C$, where the constant $C \in \mathbb{R}$ depends on the average degree of the network, as well as the power-law exponent $\beta = 2\alpha + 1$, with $\alpha \in (1/2, 1)$, which are also assumed to be constants.
 The coordinates of the vertices are drawn as follows.
-For vertex~$v$ the angular coordinate, denoted by $\varphi(v)$, is drawn uniformly at random from $[0, 2\pi)$ and the radius of $v$, denoted by $r(v)$, is sampled according to the probability density function $\alpha\sinh(\alpha r) / (\cosh(\alpha R) - 1)$ for $r \in [0, R]$.
-Thus,
+For vertex~$v$ the angular coordinate, denoted by~$\varphi(v)$, is drawn uniformly at random from $[0, 2\pi)$ and the radius of $v$, denoted by $r(v)$, is sampled according to the probability density function